Here are some questions we’ve been receiving with the corresponding answers.

 Could you suggest to me where to go for fishing ?

-Everybody has his secret spot so it’s a SECRET but this map could help you…
+Everybody has his secret spot so it’s a SECRET but this map from the Québec Tourism Office could help you…

 Is there seeding in lake Poisson Blanc?

-Yes the Québec gouverment proceeded with seeding and the fertilization of spawner eggs from Pope Lake.
-However, in 2017 we carried out the harvesting and artificial fertilization with the trout stock of the lake Poisson Blanc
+Yes the Québec government proceeded with seeding and the fertilization of spawned eggs from Pope Lake.
+However, in 2017 we carried out the harvesting and artificial fertilization with the trout stock of the lake Poisson Blanc.

-For the next few years we plan to make lake trout seeding to keep the stock in better condition given the hardships of the population.
+For the next few years we plan continuing lake trout seeding.
 However, the size limit remains the same: the lake trout should be less than 55 centimetres.
+Don’t forget that Poisson Blanc is a reservoir.
+Many fishs don’t survive the winter months when the water level is low.

-With respect to Ouananiche, it is completely inappropriate to introduce this species given the negative interactions with lake trout, which is a native population in the water body.
-The project is also doomed to failure due to the presence of walleye, which uses the same spawning habitat as the ouananiche.
+With respect to Ouananiche, it is completely inappropriate to introduce this species given the negative interactions with lake trout.
+The project is also doomed to failure.
+This is due to the presence of walleye, which uses the same spawning habitat as the ouananiche.
 Therefore, it is prohibited to do this type of seeding under section 14 of the Aquaculture and fish sales regulations of the Wildlife Conservation and Development Act: the species of fish that one would like to conserve must already be present in the lake.

 At Newton lake the property owners didn’t want seeding since they didn’t want any unwelcome visitors on their lake.